If you have pipes in your house (obviously) you should learn how to use a drain auger.

 How to Use a Power Drain Auger

 Power drain augers take it up a notch.
 They run on electricity, batteries, or you can attach a cordless drill to your auger and spin it that way.
-You can learn how to use an electric drain auger with the video below.
+You can also use them manually.